dmason-mlb/testrail-exporter/README.md

 - Connect to TestRail instance with URL, username, and API key
 - Browse projects, test suites, and sections
 - Select test suites and sections to export
+- Select specific test case fields to include in CSV exports
+- Multi-project selection for cross-project exports
 - Export test cases to JSON, XML, or Xray-compatible CSV format
 - Configurable export directory
 - Persistent settings between sessions